 Phoenikera Artist Celebrates Every Thread of Her Indigenous Fiber

-She’s a jeweler, not the kind that wears a loupe at a store or sits in a dark room inside a diamond & gemstone warehouse.
-She makes earrings, bracelets, and necklaces; ones that reflect the connection to her ancestors.
+She’s a jeweler, not the kind who wears a loupe at a store or sits in a dark room inside a diamond and gemstone warehouse.
+She makes earrings, bracelets, and necklaces that reflect her connection to her ancestors.
 She designs her pieces considering what they would wear as adornments.

 She’s also pursuing a fiber arts degree.

-Through her art she is celebrating her ancestry and identity.
+Through her art, she celebrates her ancestry and identity.
 Photo: Gloria Casillas-Martinez.

 In process… Photo: Gloria Casillas-Martinez.